d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 Indeed, $P_n(x)$ can be viewed as the best $n$-th degree polynomial approximation to our function $f(x)$.

-While we are not going to dive all the way into the error of the above approximations, it is worth to mention that the infinite scenario.
-In this case, for well behaved functions (known as real analytic functions) like $\cos(x)$ or $e^{x}$ we can write out the infinite number of terms and approximate the exactly same function
+While we are not going to dive all the way into the error of the above approximations, it is worth mentioning the the infinite limit.
+In this case, for well behaved functions (known as real analytic functions) like $\cos(x)$ or $e^{x}$, we can write out the infinite number of terms and approximate the exactly same function

 $$
 f(x) = \sum_{n = 0}^\infty \frac{f^{(n)}(x_0)}{n!}(x-x_0)^{n}.